|

 past the watch booth past the stairs leading up or out, and hit the

 Duane-Reade pharmacy for Pepto-Bismol in anticipation.
+Down

 the first escalator the long one, under the new fancy LED information